-Make this easy Guinness Bread recipe for St. Patrick’s day this year.
-After all everyone gets tired of sweets and drinking at some point, give them some of this yummy beer bread!
+Make this easy Guinness Bread recipe for St. Patrick's day this year.
+After all everyone gets tired of sweets and drinking at some point, give them some of this yummy Irish Guinness brown bread!

-It is quite easy to make this Irish Beer Bread, just a few minutes of prep and pop it in the oven to bake.
+It is quite easy to make this Irish Guinness brown bread, just a few minutes of prep and pop it in the oven to bake.
 Full recipe below.

 Ingredients for Irish Beer Bread